A career in medical sales might feel like the polar opposite of clinical care.

 You don’t have to be a slimy, skeezy, opportunistic snake to do well in sales.
 Sure, there are sketchy sales professionals out there, just like there are sketchy healthcare providers who give a bad name to any clinical field.

-There are companies out there that take an authentic approach to selling, and these companies LOVE hiring clinicians because we know how to sell without being pushy or creepy.
+There are plenty of companies out there that take an authentic approach to selling—and these companies LOVE hiring clinicians because we know how to sell without being pushy or creepy.

 “But I have no experience!!!”

 But, but but…

 You have no real sales experience.
 You have no idea what a CRM or a book of business means, what a P&L report is, or what XYZ sales jargon you keep reading in those job postings even means.

 So many of these jobs want formal sales experience, and it’s one thing to know you have the passion and drive, and another to convince a company to throw you into a brand-new type of job where you have no work experience.

 It’s that chicken vs. egg conundrum that brings us to…

 How to go from physical/occupational/speech therapy to a clinical sales career